Updated on January 13, 2021

 Validator slash protection file

-The slash protection file records three values that protects the validator from incorrectly signing blocks or attestations.
+The slash protection file records multiple values that protects the validator from incorrectly signing blocks or attestations.

 The following rules apply to the file: